Setting Up a Company in Singapore

 How Can InCorp Help You Start a Company in Singapore?

-As noted above, the entrepreneurial environment is so evolved in the city-state that it takes only a few hours for a Singapore company registration specialist such as InCorp Group to help with company incorporation in Singapore.
+As noted above, the entrepreneurial environment is so evolved in the city-state that it takes only a few hours for a Singapore company registration specialist such as InCorp Group to help with new company setup, incorporation, and outsourcing your accounting and finance paperwork in Singapore.

-We also help satisfy all the key requirements needed to register the entity and manage several post-incorporation requirements including annual filing requirements with ACRA and Inland Revenue Authority of Singapore, accounting and bookkeeping, and payroll management, among others.
+We also help ensure all the key requirements needed to register the entity and manage several post-incorporation requirements including annual filing requirements with ACRA and Inland Revenue Authority of Singapore, accounting and bookkeeping, PEO, and payroll management, among many others.

 Foreigners incorporating must engage the services of a corporate service provider for Singapore company setup.
 Even if you are a local entrepreneur, you are advised to do the same as they may not be fully familiar with Singapore company law and compliance requirements.

-InCorp is an award-winning provider of professional corporate solutions such as company registration service for business owners.
+InCorp is an award-winning provider of professional corporate solutions such as company registration services for new business owners.
 We have helped thousands of global entrepreneurs and companies launch their Singapore ventures successfully.
-Count on our experienced team for the incorporation and compliance of your company.
-Select the best suitable package from below.
+Count on our experienced team for the incorporation, corporate secretarial, and compliance of your company.

 Frequently Asked Questions About Company Registration in Singapore